Can Structured Water Exercise Regimens Improve Joint Health in Post-Surgery Rehabilitation?

 People with osteoarthritis also benefit from water-based exercises, which can ease joint stiffness and enhance their quality of life.
 A research group reported in The Journal of Physical Therapy Science that aquatic therapy could significantly reduce pain, improve mobility, and enhance life quality in people with hip osteoarthritis.

-A lire aussi : How Can Virtual Reality Therapeutic Applications Aid in Treating Phobias?
+Sujet a lire : How Can Virtual Reality Therapeutic Applications Aid in Treating Phobias?

 Water Exercise and Joint Health: The Scholarly Perspective